litexlang/litex-official-documents/Tutorial/Litex_From_A_Programmer_Perspective.md

 # Litex: From A Programmer Perspective

-Jiachen Shen, Founder of Litex

 _If you define the problem correctly, you almost have the solution._

 _- Steve Jobs_

-_If you tell people where to go, but not how to get there, you'll be amazed by the results._

-_- General George S.Patton_

 _Everything should be made as simple as possible, but not simpler._